egch/1Z0-829-preparation/docs/pitfall.md

 ## Watch out
 - **case** is a reserved keyword in java
 - mind the **IOException** when you use try with resources
-- JDBC: PreparedStatement will use the existing parameter set if you don’t replace it.
 - Mind the type used in lambda, there ain't auto boxing.

 ## I/O